 Museum Fakes, Forgeries, and the Quest for Authenticity: A Mini-Symposium

-As an arts institution, the Fine Arts Museums of San Francisco endeavor to offer visitors experiences with authentic works of art.
+As an art institution, the Fine Arts Museums of San Francisco endeavor to offer visitors experiences with authentic works of art.
 We take this responsibility very seriously.
 After all, collectors can easily buy reproductions, and the public is familiar with works created for tourists around the globe.
 The very existence of art museums supports the argument that an authentic work reveals something to the viewer that a reproduction simply cannot.
 Fakes and forgeries thus threaten a museum’s educational and inspirational mission.
-But in the 21st century, how do we define an authentic work of art?
+But in the twenty-first century, how do we define an authentic work of art?
 Because the Fine Arts Museums are relatively young by international standards, and since its collections continue to grow, the problem is of concern to the Museums’ curators and donors alike.